 Another problem related to the telecommunications market and market power, respectively, concerns the interdependence between the access market and services markets - e.g., the long distance market.
 Typically, the demand curve in the access market is rather steep.
-The long distance market is relatively price elastic and it is characterized by network effects so that AE' is the relevant demand curve; not DL_0 which is the static short term demand curve (without network effects).
+The long distance market is relatively price elastic and it is characterized by network effects so that AH is the relevant demand curve; not DL_0 which is the static short term demand curve (without network effects).
 In the presence of network effects in the services market it pays off for an integrated network operator to subsidize access and hence, to charge only PA_0 while average fixed costs is K_F .
 Cross subsidization can be realized if firms can charge PL_0 in the long distance market which is higher than average costs in the long distance market (K_L).
 Without network effects the quantity in equilibrium (in line with the simple original demand curve DL_0) would be Q_0 , but due to network effects (see DL_1) - partly mobilized through subsidization of access - it will be Q_1 .
+The combination Q_1 in the long distance market with q_0 in the access market generates (as E'A'B'F'=FBCG) a net welfare gain of the triangle A'B'C' plus the area ABH where the latter is the network effect in the long distance market.
+This analysis then raises the question whether a cost-oriented pricing in the access market - as imposed by the regulator - is really welfare-maximizing.